-Decision-making becomes a breeze.
+Decision-making becomes a breeze

 One of the most difficult aspects of running a small business is decision-making.
-The reason is that you work with limited resources and staff strength most time.
+The reason is that you work with limited resources and staff strength most of the time.
 As a result, deciding on a line of action can be pretty challenging.
 Organizational strategies help clarify your business goals by reducing the decisions you have to make.
 They work like a business optimization process for better and clearer business resolve.
 For instance, if profit maximization is your resolve, your OS might point you towards recycling to conserve production costs and resources.

-Organizational strategies make for business adaptability.
+Organizational strategies make for business adaptability

 Adaptability is essential for business success, and this is what you stand to gain by having an OS.
 The business world has several nuances and instability, especially for small businesses.
 Therefore, implementing organizational strategies fortifies your startup to cope with the nuances in the industry.